 12M & 10 F

 |Matched for age, height, ethnic, socio economic status.||P < .01a|

 |F—female • M—male • NR—not reported • SS—statistical significance • P—the % chance that the finding was due to random chance • aStatistically significant between vegans and non-veg|

 So, we now know that vegans have lower BMIs and they also tend to have lower body fat percentage (though the numbers measured are small).

-There is one marker of disease that has recently garnered much interest: blood homocysteine levels.
+There is one marker of cardiovascular disease for which some vegan are at a disadvantage: homocysteine levels.
 Elevated homocysteine levels are associated with heart disease, stroke, and early death.
 Numerous studies have looked at homocysteine in vegans and indicated that if vegans are not taking vitamin B12, they probably have high homocysteine levels.
 For more information, please read the chapter B12 and Chronic Disease: Homocysteine in Vitamin B12: Are You Getting It?